Data backed meditative state of art.

 An experimental performance made for TEDx: a human artist & a range of sensors.
 Both registering the changes in the environment, influenced by the public and the speakers.
-Immaterial Art Lab in collaboration with Thingitude is set to find out if a correlation can be observed.
+Immaterial Art Lab & collaborators is set to find out if a correlation can be observed.

 In:fluence is an abstract documentation, a mood map of this TEDx London 2018 via art in flow and data science.
-Created by design innovator and artist Helena Nora Vitola-Jones and facilitated by the app co-authored by Mark Stanley.
+Created by design innovator and artist Helena Nora Vitola-Jones and facilitated by the Thingitude IoT co-authored by Mark Stanley; Buggy Air pollution sensing kit and Hack The Senses expertise with Muse EEG headband.
+Filmed by Donald Eke.
+Produced by Karlina Voitika.

-A live stream and results of the performance will be seen on the artist’s website.
+See the live stream and results of the performance on the artist’s website

 “VR Education is a multi-award-winning virtual/augmented reality (‘VR/AR’) software firm dedicated to changing how educational content and corporate training and provided and consumed globally.